Cerebrovascular disease is a potential precursor to transient

 The FAA can qualify applicants who have minor cerebrovascular blockage that causes no symptoms.
 Recertification is also possible after corrective surgery, called an "endarterectomy," to remove significant blockage from the carotid artery.
 Usually, surgery is delayed until the disease progresses to the point of causing near-total obstruction of the carotid circulation, or when symptoms occur.
 These symptoms often include disturbances of consciousness, vision problems, facial palsy, decrease in arm and leg strength, or speech abnormalities, all of which could indicate that a stroke is imminent or has already occurred.
+There is a 90 day wait period after an endarterectomy before the FAA can review for special issuance.

 The presence of cerebrovascular disease may be an indication of underlying coronary artery disease.
 For that reason, the FAA requires a cardiovascular evaluation to be submitted for medical certification consideration.
 In addition, hospital records that include the admission history and physical, operative report, and discharge summary are required.
 Also, a post-operative carotid Doppler ultrasound study will be required.
 Post-operative carotid arteriogram might be necessary in some cases.